-Self-employed individuals planning to work from Antigua and Barbuda will also need to obtain a valid work permit in order to be permitted to work on the islands.
+Self-employed individuals planning to work from Antigua and Barbuda will also need to obtain a valid work permit to be permitted to work on the islands.

 Requirements for an Antigua work permit

-So the first step is to secure employment with an Antiguan company.
-Get in touch with our professional recruitment team today so we can jumpstart your Caribbean job search and put you in contact with potential employers.
-Your future employer will then need to submit an employment contract or offer of employment to the Ministry of Labour along with the application.
+When planning to secure employment with an Antiguan company, get in touch with our professional recruitment team today so we can jumpstart your Caribbean job search and put you in contact with potential employers.

 Your employer is required to submit several documents together with your work permit application.
 These are: